keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 ### Logging an error that is not related to the execution of a task

-If the error log event should not be associated to an execution of a specific task, the properties `shkeptncontext`, `triggeredid`, and `data.task` are not required.
+If the error log event is not associated with an execution of a specific task, the properties `shkeptncontext`, `triggeredid`, and `data.task` are not required.
 In this case, an example payload would look as follows:

 ```json
 {